Melilla: Late Modern period

 A "junta municipal" with a rather civil composition was created in 1927; on 10 April 1930, an ayuntamiento featuring the same membership as the junta was created, equalling to the same municipal regime as the rest of Spain on 14 April 1931, with the arrival of the first democratically elected municipal corporation on the wake of the proclamation of the Second Republic.

 The city was used as one of the staging grounds for the July 1936 military coup d'état that started the Spanish Civil War.

+Following the Morocco's independence in 1956, the Moroccan government nationalised both the Rif mines and railroads and, although it did not stop outright, the export of iron ore through Melilla's port decreased.

 In the context of the passing of the Ley de Extranjería in 1986, and following social mobilization from the Berber community, conditions for citizenship acquisition were flexibilised and allowed for the naturalisation of a substantial number of inhabitants, until then born in Melilla but without Spanish citizenship.

 Autonomy and late 20th, 21st century

 Statue of Francisco Franco in Melilla, removed in 2021.

 In 1995, Melilla —until then just another municipality of Málaga— became an autonomous city, as their Statute of Autonomy was passed.

 On 6 November 2007, King Juan Carlos and Queen Sofía visited Melilla and Ceuta, sparking enthusiasm from the local population and protests from the Moroccan government, which led to a brief diplomatic conflict.
 It was the first time a Spanish head of state had visited the two African exclaves since 1927.

 Melilla, together with Ceuta, declared the Muslim holiday of Eid al-Adha —Feast of the Sacrifice— an official public holiday from 2010 onward.
 It is the first time a non-Christian religious festival has been officially celebrated in Spain since the Reconquista.

 In 2018, Morocco decided to close the customs office near Melilla, the first time since mid-19th century, without any consultation with Spain.
 The customs office was expected to reopen in January 2023.

 As of February 2025, trade was still tentative and limited.

 Melilla was the location of the last public statue in Spain to commemorate former dictator Francisco Franco following Spain's Historical Memory Law, passed in 2007, which included provision to the removal of any artefacts which celebrated the Franco regime from all public buildings and spaces.
 Nonetheless, the statue remained on the Cuesta de la Florentina street until its final removal in 2021.